MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/development-best-practices.md

 ## Overview

 The Dynamics 365 Commerce platform provides a rich online software development kit (SDK) for developer extensibility.
-Custom modules, data actions and themes can be created, or the provided (module library)[starter-kit-overview.md] can be extended.
+Custom modules, data actions, and themes can be created, or the provided [module library](starter-kit-overview.md) can be extended.
 It is important to consider web site performance when building e-Commerce customizations.
 Standard best practices used for website development are applicable including minimizing HTML, JavaScript, and CSS files, and optimizing images.

 ## Infrastructure setup